 Invitation to Stakeholders concerned with Economic Evaluation and Health Technology Assessments (HTAs)

-The highly interactive program will cover both theoretical foundations and practical application of health economic evaluation methods in the wider context of Health Technology Assessments.
+The intense five-day program will cover both theoretical foundations and practical application of health economic evaluation methods in the wider context of Health Technology Assessments (HTAs).

-For more information, please feel free to contact us at email@example.com.
+Please feel free to contact us for further information.

 Many thanks indeed for your attention.